Highlights from the past month or so, as seen in our official changelog.

 The Omnibar will help make you faster at finding the right person or place.
 Not superhuman fast, but certainly "Oh my, that's nice" quick.
 To create an event with someone within the office, begin typing a name and select the person you need to meet.
 The event composer will pop up with that person as an invitee.

 Looking for a specific space?
 Select the building you’d like to search and type a space name to get details like availability, amenities, or manage settings.
+Learn more about the majesty of the Omnibar and what it can do.

 Google & O365 autocomplete